 Do Macs slow down over time?

 Like Windows PCs, Macs do slow down over time.
-Your old Mac slows down a bit whenever a new macOS update is released because of added features and complexity.
+When a new macOS update is released, your old Mac slows down because of added features and complexity.
 Moreover, the more apps you have on your Mac, the slower it gets.
 Malware can slow down your Mac as well.

 But Macs suffer from the same problems as Windows PCs.